dheez/scripts/README.md

 feel free to use and edit for your own usecase!

 ## yt
-dependencies: dmenu, fzf, youtube-dl  \
+dependencies: dmenu, fzf, youtube-dl, mpv \
 added -s option to script to read from your .subscribedlist.txt file in your .config folder.
 It gets created automatically but is empty.  \
 Just echo your favorite youtubers channel names into the txt file!